 The heavy hinges and screws that secured the side door are obvious here.
 A grab handle was provided above the door.

-Looking through the open starboard side door, the breech of the 75mm gun and the 75mm gunner's seat is visible.
+Two views of the 75mm gun while looking through the open starboard side door are provided.
+The breech of the 75mm gun and the 75mm gunner's seat are visible in the left image.
 The driver's black padded seat is beyond the 75mm gunner's seat, and the turret shield is to the 75mm gunner's left rear.
+On the right can be seen the mount for the gunner's periscope M1 and the piston for the gyrostabilizer, however the rest of the stabilizer equipment is missing

 The interior of the tank behind the 75mm gunner is shown here.
 The engine propeller shaft runs beneath the turret, and an oil cooler and oil tank are attached to the bulkhead.
 The two gauges facing us above the propeller shaft are fuel gauges, and the red handles are for discharging the carbon dioxide cylinder fire extinguishers.
 The red fire extinguisher cylinders themselves can be seen under the turret basket.